 For more information or to schedule a preimplantation genetic diagnosis (PGD) consultation in the Chicago or Northwest Indiana area, please contact Midwest Fertility Center today.

 In order to help families that have more boys or girls and desire to balance the numbers, we offer our patients a specialized procedure called PGD for gender determination.

 PGD can be done as part of an in vitro fertilization (IVF) cycle.
 Couples must undergo IVF to allow for the formation of early embryos in the laboratory.
-Usually when embryos are three days old, PGD is performed.
+Usually when embryos are five days old, PGD is performed.

 PGD is the analysis of genetic makeup of early embryos.
 PGD for gender(sex) determination can be used to detect which embryos are male or female.
 Some couples wish to undergo IVF will not choose an embryo based on sex.
 However, some couples wish to undergo IVF to determine the sex of the embryo if, for example, they have two girls and wish to have a boy.
 The desired embryos can be placed into the female’s uterus to achieve a pregnancy and the couple can be assured the sex of the child.